panosc-eu/search-api/doc/dataset-techniques-requirements.md

 ## Integration requirement
 When querying a term in the technique ontology, the end-user should obtain all the datasets collected using that particular experimental technique or any other technique which is a descendant of it (*deep* property).
 Given a technique A, a descendant is any technique deeper than A in the hierarchy and which has A as an ancestor.
-For example, in figure 1, `B`; `C` and `D` are descendants of `A`; while `D` is a descendant of `B` and `C`; `E` is a descendant of `D`.
+For example, in the figure below: `B`, `C`, `D` and `E` are descendants of `A`; `D` and `E` are descendants of `B` and `C`; `E` is a descendant of `D`.

 ![figure 1](assets/graph_example.png)